awslabs/Renate/doc/examples/train_mlp_locally.rst

 The example also contains :code:`start_training_without_hpo.py`, which is the one launching the training jobs.
-In the file we defined a fixed configuration (:code:`config_spce` dictionary) and pass it to a function launching the training job.
+In the file we defined a fixed configuration (:code:`config_space` dictionary) and pass it to a function launching the training job.
 Since the search space contains a single configuration there will not be any optimization of the hyperparameters.
 To define in which folder the learner state will be saved, we provide a local path with :code:`next_state_url`.